dmulyalin/ttp_templates/docs/ttp_templates/misc.Netbox.parse_arista_eos_config.md

 Template to parse Arista EOS configuration and produce data structure that is easy to work with to import data into the Netbox.

-This template requires output of `show running-config` command.
+This template requires output of 'show running-config' command.